-The Academic Standards Officer submits an annual report on student casework to Senate, detailing (anonymously) general matters or issues arising from complaints received during the previous academic session.
-The Academic Standards Officer will also collate and present anonymised monitoring information to Senate on a regular basis with regard to students who have made complaints.
-Senate will forward recommendations to other relevant bodies, such as the Board of Governors and the Student Experience Council, so that broad concerns can be shared and appropriate action taken.
+The Academic Standards Officer submits an annual report on student casework to Senate, detailing (anonymously) general matters or issues arising from recent complaints.
+Additional reports are also submitted to the Finance and Resources Committee of the Board of Governors on a regular basis.
+Senate will forward recommendations to other relevant University committees so that broad concerns can be shared and appropriate action taken.
+In addition, the Academic Standards Officer will collate and present anonymised monitoring information with regard to complaints to Senate at appropriate intervals.